AxsKramer/splash-page/README.md

-# splash-page
+# Splash Page
-simple web page from design to implementation.
+Simple web page from design to implementation.